oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-about-validator-account.md

 ## Verse Layer

 The verse layer uses optimism, designed for high speed.
 Since we are using optimistic, we have three wallet address models for nodes and deposits.

+### Depositor

+Depositor can deposit token to L2 Owner.

 | Type | Verse Deposit | Gas fee |
 |-----------|-----------|-----------|